ShrutikaSingh/DengueStop/README.md

 # DengueStop

-## Currently this is in Android on the way to refactoring in React-Native :)

 An estimated 400 million dengue infections occur worldwide each year, with about 96 million resulting in illness.
 DengueStop Community App is a step towards saving millions of lives by preventing the spread of dengue along with raising awareness among people to eradicate it.